davideferrari95/alexa_voice_control/README.md

 Package that allows communication between ROS2 and Alexa, implementing two different communication channels:

-- User &rarr; ROS2: through a custom Alexa Skill that communicates with a local server in azure functions.
+- User &rarr; ROS2: through a custom Alexa Skill that communicates with a local server.
 - ROS2 &rarr; User: using unsolicited Text-To-Speech of Node-RED block that use Alexa-API

 ## Requirements